 Which Plants Are Better for Betta Fish?

-You can even keep a combination of real and fake plants so that it fits your budget and your fish can benefit from the natural plants.
-Having a variety of plants will also emulate the betta’s natural habitat and potentially increase their lifespan.
+You can even keep a combination of real and fake plants to fit your budget, and your fish can forage on some natural plants.
+Various plants will also mimic the betta’s natural habitat and potentially increase their lifespan.

 Betta-Safe Plants

-The majority of common aquatic plants used in a planted betta tank are betta-safe.
-Most plants marketed with a betta bowl, on the other hand, should never be placed in an aquarium.
+The most common aquatic plants used in a planted betta tank are betta-safe.
+On the other hand, many plants marketed with a betta bowl should never be placed in an aquarium.
 Bamboo and peace lilies are two examples of these plants.
-Although your betta buddy won’t eat away plants, their toxins can be lethal for the plants.
-The same is true for the betta fish terrarium, which frequently holds houseplants rather than actual aquatic creatures.
+Although your betta buddy won’t eat just any plants, certain plant toxins can be lethal for the fish.
+The same is true for the betta fish terrarium, which is frequently sold with houseplants rather than actual aquatic plants.

 Mistaken Identity

 Large producers supply aquatic plants to the multi-trading markets in Europe and the Far East.
-These businesses grow a broad variety of aquarium plants and houseplants.
-Large bunches of mixed plants usually include non-aquatic species also.
-So, how can you identify a houseplant which suits you best?
+These businesses grow a wide variety of aquarium plants and houseplants.
+Large bunches of mixed plants usually include non-aquatic species.
+So, how can you identify a houseplant if you purchase a mixed plant bunch?

-- A houseplant will stand upright in a container on its own, but most aquatic plants would droop when withdrawn from the water.
+• A houseplant will stand upright in a container alone, but most aquatic plants would droop when not submerged in water.

-- The leaves of houseplants are bright and soft in touch.
+• The leaves of houseplants are bright and firm to the touch, while aquatic plants are often soft and spongy in texture.

-- All non-aquatic plants decay and die in the tank, damaging the ecosystem by raising pH levels and increasing nitrate levels as they decompose.
-In addition, non-aquatic plant leaves are frequently pointed at the tips to let rainfall runoff.
+• All non-aquatic plants will die and decay in the tank, damaging the ecosystem by raising pH levels and increasing nitrates as they decompose.
+In addition, non-aquatic plant leaves are frequently pointed at the tips to let rainfall runoff, which makes house plants dangerous to fish.

-You need to identify whether the plant is a houseplant or an aquatic plant and reject the houseplant.
+You need to identify whether the plant is a house or aquatic plant to ensure the best for your betta fish.

 Best Live Betta Fish Plants

-Choose plants that not only look good but also act as a source of nutrients for your betta fish.
+Choose plants that look good and act as a source of nutrients for your betta fish.
 Here are some options for live betta fish plants:

-Java ferns are perfect for beginners and are easy to grow.
+Java ferns are perfect for beginners and easy to grow.
 It doesn’t have any special temperature and light requirements to grow properly.
-They grow so easily, you can even just pluck some leaves, pop in the water and there is a very high chance the plant will start growing.
+These ferns grow so easily, you can even just pluck some leaves, pop them in the water, and the plant will start growing (but anchoring it helps the plant thrive).

-Just make sure not to bury the rhizome (the plant stem) when you’re burying the roots.
-They don’t grow very fast so you don’t have to trim them too frequently.
-They do have a tendency to float on the water surface so it’s a good idea to tie them down on a small rock.
+Just ensure not to bury the rhizome (the plant stem) when anchoring the roots.
+Java ferns don’t grow quickly, so you mustn’t prune them too frequently.
+They tend to float on the water surface, so it’s a good idea to tie them down on a small rock or ceramic base.

-Not only will your betta fish have fun playing hide and seek in the ferns, but they’ll also keep the water fresh by releasing oxygen.
+Not only will your betta fish have fun playing hide and seek among the leafy ferns, but they’ll also keep the water fresh by releasing oxygen.

 Check out our complete guide on java fern here.

-Java moss thrives in pretty much any condition, but they prefer cool water.
-Even so, they’ll still do fine in water temperatures for betta fish (74-80 degrees Fahrenheit).
-Similar to the Java Fern, you’ll need to tie the plant to the rock or something to prevent it from floating around.
+Java moss thrives in pretty much any condition, but it prefers cool water.
+Even so, these mosses still do fine in water temperatures for betta fish (74 – 80 ℉).
+Like the Java fern, you’ll need to tie the plant to the rock or something to prevent it from floating around.
 It also grows very fast and needs frequent trimming.

 Check out our complete guide on java moss here.

 If they’re called betta balls, they’re likely to be the perfect plant for a betta fish tank.
-No products found. are little moss balls of algae, which can last forever and don’t have any special maintenance requirements.
-When you change the water in the tanks, just squeeze the marimo balls to get rid of dirt or other buildups.
+These little moss balls of algae can last forever and don’t have any special maintenance requirements.
+When you change the water in the tanks, just squeeze the Marimo balls to remove dirt or any other buildup.

 The round, fluffy balls are adorable, and bettas love resting on top of or even just rubbing against them.
-They also absorb chemicals and excess nutrients, keeping the environment safe and healthy for bettas.
+These algae balls also absorb chemicals and excess nutrients, keeping the environment safe and healthy for bettas.

-If you have more than one betta tank, you can even break up the moss balls and divide them in the tanks.
-They’ll still keep growing so you don’t need to get new plants for your new tank.
+If you have more than one betta tank, you can break up the moss balls and divide them into the tanks.
+The balls still keep growing, so you don’t need to get new plants to plant your new tank.

 Check out our complete guide on betta balls here.